Women in Love (1993 film)

-Women in Love (Les Amoureuses) is a Canadian drama film, directed by Johanne Prégent and released in 1993.
+Women in Love (Les Amoureuses) is a 1993 Canadian drama film, directed by Johanne Prégent.
 The film stars Louise Portal and Léa-Marie Cantin as Léa and Marianne, two friends who are about to turn 40, and are married to David (Kenneth Welsh) and Nino (Tony Nardi) respectively, but are both involved in extramarital affairs with other men due to their dissatisfaction with their marriages.

 The cast also includes Sophie Lorain, David La Haye and Macha Limonchik.